nealsonS/eTA_LLM_Chatbot/lab4_p2/README.md

 	1. for nltk_clustering(), you will get a list of the documents (reddit posts) and their estimated clusters out of n clusters.
 A scatterplot will also appear to show the clusters.
 	2. for scikit_clustering(), you will get a list of n topics with the top 10 keywords for each topic

-### gensim_clustering.py  (IGNORE FOR NOW, code reused for optnumtop.py)
-	Run this script to get topic clustering of `Content` column of reddit_posts table from MySQL

-	Input:
-	1. It retrieves data from MySQL
-	Output:
-	1. uses LDA to do topic modeling
-	2. creates HTML file in folder to open and view visualization

 Helper scripts overview: